-The structural engineer costs in this article are correct as of 2019
+The structural engineer costs in this article are correct as of 2022

 If you are undertaking a significant renovation project, whether building an extension or changing the layout of your home, you may need the services of a structural engineer to help assess how viable the project is.

 Structural engineer costs

 Typical reasons for hiring a structural engineer include carrying out a building survey, to assess the integrity of a property, or drawing up measurements for a loft conversion which can be used to inform an architect’s plans and all the subsequent building work.

 This will likely be at the higher end in London, and if the engineer works for a large firm rather than independently.